veryeli/dropbox-index/README.md

 Go to permissions and allow read access

 copy `dropbox_config.example.py` to `dropbox_config.py`
-enter the app token and get the other tokens as described in dropbox_config.py
+enter the app token and get the other tokens with `python config.py`

 `python scrape.py`